FahamT/FahamTee/README.md

 # FahamTee
-I'm a beginning programmer who has no idea on I'm doing.
+I'm a beginning programmer who has no idea on what I'm doing.